-The page displays the following information:
+This view displays the following information:

 System Information Manufacturer This is the manufacturer's identifier name.
 Model Number This is the manufacturer's model number.
 Serial Number This is the unique serial number of your Gateway.
 Software Version This is the version number of the current embedded software in your Gateway.
 MAC Address Unique hardware address of this Gateway unit.
 First Use Date Date and Time when the Gateway is first used.
 This field changes to the current date and time after a reset to factory defaults.
 Time Since Last Reboot Elapsed time since last reboot of the Gateway in days:hr:min:sec.
-Datapump Version Underlying operating system software datapump version Legal Disclaimer Clicking the Licenses link displays a listing of software copyright attributions also shown here: "Copyright Acknowledgments" on page 183.
+Current Date/Time Current system date and time in days:hr:min:sec.
+Datapump Version Underlying operating system software datapump version Legal Disclaimer Clicking the Licenses link displays a listing of software copyright attributions also shown here: "Copyright Acknowledgments" on page 186 .